How to Partition C Drive without Formatting in Windows 11/10/8/7?

 Check Unallocated Space

-Step 3. the size of partition C is 175.26 GB now, click "Proceed" to execute these operations.
+Step 3.
+The size of partition C is 175.26 GB, and clicking "Proceed" will execute the specified operations.

 Apply Merge Partitions